Self Catering in Shrewsbury, Shropshire

 In fact, the owners of the property grew up in it and regularly return here for holidays with their own families.
 There they enjoy relaxing in the large garden, listening to the buzzards meou -ing as they wheel overhead, sometimes seeing a helicopter from Shawbury, perhaps even one of the ones used by Princes William and Harry when they trained there to be helicopter pilots.
 The mediaeval market town of Shrewsbury is only 8 miles away.

 The house is spacious.
-The accommodation consists of 2 large living rooms, a quiet room/study, a fully fitted kitchen and separate utility room, 4 bedrooms, 2 bathrooms and a cloakroom.
+The accommodation consists of 2 large living rooms, a fully fitted kitchen and separate utility room, 4 bedrooms, 2 bathrooms and a cloakroom.
 There is a living room/garden room and a dining room.
 Both face south onto the back garden and are sun-traps, but there is also a gas fire in the dining room and an open wood fire in the living room/garden room should a little extra comfort be required.
 There is plenty of comfortable seating in both rooms and a large table in the dining room which is ideal for playing board games on.
 The television, hi-fi and DVD player are all in the garden room, and there are radios scattered throughout the house.
 Plenty of books and maps are available.

-The new modern kitchen, which also has a walk-in pantry, is well equipped.
+The modern kitchen, which also has a walk-in pantry, is well equipped.
 It leads into the utility room which can double as an over-flow kitchen, or be used to wash or dry muddy clothes and shoes.
 It contains the washing-machine.

 The house has gas central heating with a condensing boiler so there is always hot water.
 The stove is electric.